cs-andre-dias/calculator-app/README.md

 # calculator-app

-A simple calculator app for study swift and ios
+A simple calculator app to study swift and ios